Ergonomic Office Tips & Information | Blog

 Let's talk about performance and productivity.
 Contrary to what some may think, keeping a relatively slow pace on a treadmill (1-3 mph) can help you to focus more intently on your work as it redirects your appetite for distraction, and this can improve productivity.

 And yes, it still burns calories!
 Our CEO Jon Paulsen walks throughout the day on his desk treadmill, as does Dr. Michael Roizen, the Chief Wellness Officer of the Cleveland Clinic.
 Dr. Roizen delivers a weekly "treadmill talk" on timely medical topics as he walks on his treadmill.
-In this short video, he discusses why we are so tired on Wednesdays and Thursdays, and in this video, he suggests a treadmill desk for the holidays!
+He discusses why we are so tired on Wednesdays and Thursdays, and he suggests a treadmill desk for the holidays!

 Now let's talk about the sound factor.
 Perhaps another hurdle that keeps people from buying a treadmill desk is worry about noise or sound issues in the office.
 But there's no need to worry, treadmill desks aren't noisy at all.
 People who use our treadmill desks note that their colleagues don't even hear the low hum coming from their treadmill, and even if you are talking on the phone while walking on your treadmill, the person on the other end can't hear the sound either.